soundpress/RulesOfNYC/docs/c16/index.rst

 (b) Range of fines.

-   (1) Code Compliance Fines Pursuant to § 2-01 and § 2-01.1: Where the owner is found to have violated code compliances deadlines or failed to take all reasonable and necessary action to obtain a final certificate of occupancy, the owner may be subject to a Class C civil penalty as follows:
+   (1) Code Compliance Fines Pursuant to 29 RCNY § 2-01 and 29 RCNY § 2-01.1: Where the owner is found to have violated code compliances deadlines or failed to take all reasonable and necessary action to obtain a final certificate of occupancy, the owner may be subject to a Class C civil penalty as follows: